Adapted from Kang et al. Experimental & Molecular Medicine 2018.

 The compartmentalization of cysteine metabolism in cancer

 We have found that cysteine starvation results in the immediate cessation of cytosolic glutathione synthesis (Kang et al. Cell Metab 2021), but how the mitochondria deal with cysteine starvation is less clear.
 Interestingly, cysteine-dependent synthesis of Fe-S clusters is maintained in the mitochondria of lung cancer cells long after glutathione synthesis is impaired, resulting in the maintenance of mitochondrial function and redox state.
 Moreover, we find that mitochondrial glutathione sustains Fe-S synthesis via CHAC1-mediated catabolism of glutathione within the mitochondria.
 Disruption of CHAC1 results in a failure to maintain Fe-S protein activity.
-Surprisingly, disrupting Fe-S cluster synthesis or mitochondrial electron transport protects against the induction of ferroptosis under cysteine starvation, suggesting that the preservation of mitochondrial function is antagonistic to survival under starved conditions (Ward et al. bioRxiv 2022).
+Surprisingly, disrupting Fe-S cluster synthesis or mitochondrial electron transport protects against the induction of ferroptosis under cysteine starvation, suggesting that the preservation of mitochondrial function is antagonistic to survival under starved conditions (Ward et al. Nat Commun 2024).
 Overall, our results demonstrate that mitochondria preserve their function at the expense of overall cellular health, which promotes ferroptosis when cysteine is limiting.

 Open questions: